roclar/roclar.github.io/_posts/2015-11-12-USENIX-LISA-2015-day-two.md

 This is a one day class thats hard to fit into 3 hours.
 The examples in the PDF are easy to do without instructor help.

-OS Level Virtualization - Docker's class of virtualization
+OS Level Virtualization - class of virtualization for Docker

 [Realizing Linux Containers (LXC)](http://www.slideshare.net/BodenRussell/realizing-linux-containerslxc) - Hypervisors vs containers